ryan-allan/API/1.3/CONTENTS/METHODS/sendPassInMMS.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>sendPassInMMS</h2>
 <p><strong>Synopsis:</strong><br />
-This API function generates a pass with the data supplied in the API and sends it via MMS.</p>
+This API request triggers sending an MMS with Dynamic Pass.
+Pass data passed in the API request will be used to create a Passbook pass sent via MMS.
+The pass data gets locked with the Phone number in the request and is used in limitation to the Pass Template settings.
+All the other/extra pass data is ignored.
+On success, it will return the MMSTrackingID.
+For more info see below for Mandatory/Optional fields and Error codes.</p>
 <div><strong>Request: XML</strong></div>
 <pre>&lt;REQUEST&gt;
     &lt;ACTION&gt;sendPassInMMS&lt;/ACTION&gt;